Why we need more Black living kidney donors

 What if I need my kidney in the future?

-Before you can become a living donor, you have several medical tests and a thorough evaluation.
+As a potential donor , you will need to undergo several medical tests and a thorough evaluation.
 These tests are to ensure that you are not at significant risk in the future of developing kidney disease.
+Potential donors from Africa and the Caribbean are offered a blood test to assess your long-term risk.
+That test is called APOL1

 Can I be a donor if I haven’t had children yet?